 In some cases, eyes experience dryness because the tears aren’t made right.
 Your tears are made of three different layers.
 The oil layer on top is your outside protection and keeps the surface of your eye smooth.
 It also protects your eye from evaporation.
-The inner later is watery and made up of the tears that moisturize and constantly wash your eye.
+The inner layer is watery and made up of the tears that moisturize and constantly wash your eye.
 And the inner layer is a thin mucus that helps distribute the tears.

 If anyone of the three layers is not working right, you can experience dry eye and discomfort.
-Your tears may be too thin and evaporate too easily, or they may be to thick and form as stringy goo instead of a thin liquid coating.
+Your tears may be too thin and evaporate too easily, or they may be too thick and form as stringy goo instead of a thin liquid coating.

 Causes of Tear Composition Problems